KingFranchize/flexion-sql-assessment/README.md

 ---

-## 🧠 Reflection
+##  Reflection

 I enjoyed working through this assessment because it balanced SQL fundamentals with messy data realities — which mirrors what we often deal with in real-world analytics work.

 My goal wasn’t just to write code that runs, but to create something that could:
-- Be understood by another analyst
+- Be understood other analysts
-- Be expanded upon by an engineer
+- Be expanded upon by engineers
-- Be trusted by a stakeholder
+- Be trusted by stakeholders

 ---